 Whales are among the most enigmatic and fascinating creatures on our planet.
-Apparently, the Icelandic waters are some of their favorite areas to live.
-Uniquely in the world, you have a 95-99% chance of spotting them on a whale watching tour in Iceland in summer.
+The waters of Iceland are apparently some of their favorite areas to live in.
+You have a unique 95–99% chance of spotting them on a whale watching tour in Iceland during the summer.
 This article will tell you everything that you need to know about the whales of Iceland.

 Navigate the Page: